-Filipino youth are online a lot.
-A new DW Akademie workshop project teaches them how to both recognize disinformation, and then how to teach those skills to peers and in their communities.
+Filipino youth spend a lot of time online.
+A new DW Akademie workshop project teaches them how to recognize disinformation, and how to then teach these skills to peers and their communities.

 Dadayan is one of 15 youth leaders from Mindanao who in the workshop explored not only how to effectively detect and correct disinformation.
 She and the others also learned how to teach these skills to peers and in nearby communities.